 6.1 National utilization

-Given its extinct status it is unlikely that any national utilization is occurring.
-Historical data suggest that it was unlikely that the northern gastric-brooding frog was subject to any form of trade activities.
+There is no trade in the northern gastric-brooding frog as the species is considered extinct.
+Historical data suggest that it was unlikely that the northern gastric-brooding frog was subject to trade (McDonald, 1990).

 6.2 Legal trade